knyon/BIO321G_Project/README.md

 ##About

 All data, scripts, and executables in this repository are for the Spring 2011 BIO 321G Final Project.
+Various output data was also added to this repository to distribute amoung group members.
 This repository is self contained.
 No other files are necessary to download, including the avida executables.

 ##Requirements

 While several attempts were made at making this project cross-platform, unfortunately, the Windows API for avida makes this impossible at this time.
 This should work on all POSIX and \*nix systems, though it has only been tested on Mac OS X. Python 2.6 or later is required.
-This scripts will not work on Python 3.
+This scripts will not work with Python 3.

 ##Installation